This job posting has closed.

 If found to be eligible and at least minimally qualified for the position, your score will be used to place you in a category (Best Qualified, Well Qualified, or Qualified).

 If your resume does not support your possession of the competencies listed above, we may lower your score, which could place you in a lower category.

 Within each category, veterans will receive selection priority over non-veterans if supported by appropriate documentation.

-To qualify, you must have one year of specialized experience equivalent to the GS-14 in the federal service.
+To qualify for this role, you must have ONE year of specialized experience equivalent to the GS-14 in the Federal service.
 Specialized experience is:

-- Agile, lean or other iterative product development approaches (i.e. design sprints, scrum, and kanban).
+- Using agile, lean or other iterative product development approaches

 Qualification determinations cannot be made when resumes do not include the required information, so failure to provide this information may result in disqualification.